PKizzle/dns/README.md

 - `New` will return an RR, `NewRR` will be gone.
 - `Client` has a `dns.Transport` just like `http.Client`, so _all_ connection management is now external.
 - More:
-  - msg is a io.Writer
+  - msg is a io.Writer.
-  - msg.Data is re-used between request and reply (otionally turn off)
+  - msg.Data is re-used between request and reply (otionally turn off).
-  - private RR is doable
+  - private RRs are easier.
-  - private EDNS0 is doable
+  - private EDNS0 are almost being able to do.

 ### Setting EDNS0